Edam Cheese vs Monterey Jack Cheese

 Edam Cheese Monterey Jack Cheese

-Country of Origin Netherlands United States
+Country of Origin Netherlands Mexico And United States

-Specific Origin North of Holland Monterey County, California
+Specific Origin North Of Holland Monterey County, California

-Milk Type Cow's Milk Pasteurized cow's milk
+Milk Type Cow's milk Cow's milk

-Milk Treatment Mostly pasteurized Pasteurized
+Milk Treatment Pasteurized Pasteurized

-Fat Content Not less than 50% on a dry basis
+Fat Content Not Specified Not less than 50% on a dry basis

-Moisture Content Not more than 44%
+Moisture Content Not Specified Not more than 44%

-Rind Smooth, waxed
+Rind Smooth, waxed Not Specified

 Texture Rubber-textured to crystalline Mild to firm

-Flavor Sweet, milky, nutty, buttery Mild to full-flavored
+Taste Sweet, milky, nutty, buttery Mild to full-flavored

 Colors Red Cream to golden

-Forms Round
+Forms Round Not Specified

 Age 3 months to longer Six weeks to ten months

-Rennet Type Animal
+Rennet Type Not Specified Animal

 Compare Edam Cheese to Other Cheeses